polyccon/cv/CV.md

 I'm a JavaScript developer, Founders and Coders (FAC) graduate, and former academic in the field of experimental physics.
 I discovered programming because I was interested in learning about data science, and it has become my passion since I started preparing for my application to the FAC programme.

+Some projects I've worked on:
-* Currently working on a project for young people with mental health problems, to help their transition to adult care, for [Anna Freud](http://www.annafreud.org/) : https://github.com/FAC-11/AllAboutMe
+* A questionnaire for young people with mental health problems, for [Anna Freud](http://www.annafreud.org/) : https://github.com/FAC-11/AllAboutMe
-* Here is a link to a recent project I've worked on (a multiplayer - shooter game all written in JS, using websockets) : https://github.com/FAC-11/FACgame
+* A multiplayer - shooter game, using websockets and pure JavaScript : [Gunboat Diplomacy] (https://github.com/FAC-11/FACgame)

 ***